 Can you get a refund on the VA funding fee?

-Yes, you can get a refund on the VA funding fee if you are found eligible for an exemption after you have already paid the fee.
-For instance, if your disability claim is approved after closing on the loan, you will be entitled to a refund.
+Yes, you may be able to get a refund on the VA funding fee if you are found eligible for an exemption after you have already paid the fee.
+For instance, if your disability claim is approved after closing on the loan and retroactive to a date prior to your loan closing, then you might be able to obtain a refund.

-To be eligible for a refund of the VA funding fee, borrowers must have received VA disability compensation before the loan’s closing date, even if their VA Disability Claim is still pending.
+To be eligible for a refund of the VA funding fee, borrowers must either have been awarded VA disability compensation before the loan’s closing date or have a pending VA disability claim that is later approved with an effective date prior to the loan’s closing date.

-To claim your refund, contact your VA lender or loan servicer or your VA Regional Loan Center.
-You will need to provide documentation proving your exemption status to the VA.
+To claim your refund, contact your VA lender.
+You will need to provide documentation proving your exemption status.
 Once the VA processes the information, they will distribute your refund.
-The refund process typically takes ten business days.

 Equal Housing Opportunity.
 The Department of Veterans Affairs affirmatively administers the VA Home Loan Program by assuring that all Veterans are given an equal opportunity to buy homes with VA assistance.
 Federal law requires all VA Home Loan Program participants – builders, brokers, and lenders offering housing for sale with VA financing – must comply with Fair Housing Laws and may not discriminate based on the race, color, religion, sex, handicap, familial status, or national origin of the Veteran.